gallettilance/CS506-Fall2024/NOTES/layadang-notes.md

 **Bayesian classifiers**: P(C | A1 and A2 and...) conditional probability based on class (C) and features (As)
 - maximize this by estimating P(A1 and A2 and...| C)

+## Model Evaluation
+how do we know we have a good model?

+**confusion and cost matrix**: award points for correct prediction, penalize for incorrect (scale by however much needed)
+- determined with the help of experts/context, measureable somehow?

+## Ensemble Methods

+17 classifers are trained
+- assume independence
+- all equal error rate, 0.2

+majority needs to be wrong (at least 9 out of 17 are wrong), so our probability of error is low
+- 0.0025 accuracy is much lower when we combine these accuracies

+### Bootstrapping
+**baggging** classifer: automatically generate classifiers based on samples (sample with replacement to generate datasets)
+- computationally expensive

+**boosting**: change classifiers based on how well they can predict certain examples
+- expose it to ideas that it doesn't work with / bad examples

+Then, give each classifier a particular weight.
+(AdaBoost)

 # Lecture 10 (10/15)
 From last lecture: intro to classification, relationship between features and class (category)